 In the marine environment, we have gone from being data poor to data rich.
 It is exciting to be now going from information poor to information rich courtesy the AI institute.

-– Hanumant Singh, Core Member, EAI
+– Hanumant Singh, Affiliate Faculty, Core Faculty, EAI

 Hanumant Singh is a professor in the Electrical and Computer Engineering Department, jointly appointed in the Mechanical and Industrial Engineering Department, and program director of the Master of Science in Robotics.